 Configure udev rules¶

-For the AimTrack, each Lightgun exposes many USB devices once connected - 2 mouse like devices, and 1 joystick device.
-We would like to instruct libinput, via udev, to ignore all but the correct mouse device.
-This prevents each lighgun from producing multiple mouse devices, which would result in non-determinsitic seclection between the “good” and “bad” mouse device by Xorg.
+For the AimTrak, each lightgun exposes several USB devices once connected: 2 mouse emulation devices, and 1 joystick emulation device.
+We need to instruct libinput via udev to ignore all but the correct emulated mouse device.
+This prevents each lightgun from producing multiple mouse devices, which would result in non-deterministic selection between the “good” and “bad” emulated mouse devices by Xorg.

 This configuration will be correct for the AimTrak lightguns, however each brand of lightgun will require their own settings.

 Next, we’ll configure Xorg to treat the lightguns as a “Floating” device.
 This is important for multiple lightguns to work correctly and ensures each gun’s emulated mouse pointer is NOT merged with the main system mouse pointer.